dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 - Mitigating request timeouts or failures (How do I handle retries and transient errors?)
 - Implamenting observability and tracing (How do I use tracing to see a call graph with metrics to diagnose issues in production?)

-Dapr addresses these challenges by providing a service invocation API that acts as a combination of a reverse proxy with built-in service discovery, while leveraging built-in distributed tracing, metrics, error handling, encryption and more.
+Dapr addresses these challenges by providing a service invocation API that acts like a reverse proxy with built-in service discovery, while leveraging built-in distributed tracing, metrics, error handling, encryption and more.

 Dapr uses a sidecar architecture.
 To invoke an application using Dapr, you use the `invoke` API on any Dapr instance.
 The sidecar programming model encourages each applications to talk to its own instance of Dapr.
 The Dapr instances discover and communicate with one another.

 ### Service invocation